vincejstraub/tools-code-snippets/README.md

 # Code Snippets

-A a collection of code snippets and custom functions for making exploratory data analysis with Python easier and faster.
+A a collection of code snippets and custom functions for making data wrangling and exploratory data analysis with pandas easier and faster.

 ## Files